Olu-DAnalyst/elevate-corp-workforce-compensation-analytics/README.md

 ---

 ## Key Insights

-Analysis of the workforce dataset revealed several key organisational insights:

-- The organisation currently manages **1,000 employees** across multiple job functions and departments.
-- Average employee compensation is approximately **$170K**, with an average base salary of **$135K**.
+### ⭐ Critical Insight: Compensation is not consistently aligned with experience and location
+While average compensation is approximately **$170K**, significant variation exists across experience levels and locations, indicating inconsistencies in compensation structure.

+**Implication:**
+Potential pay inequity and misalignment with market conditions may impact employee satisfaction and retention.

+### 1. Mid-career employees receive the highest compensation
-- Employees with **6–10 years of service earn the highest average compensation**, suggesting mid-career professionals are the most financially rewarded.
+Employees with **6–10 years of service** earn the highest average compensation compared to other tenure groups.

+**Implication:**
+Compensation strategy appears to favour mid-level talent, potentially creating gaps in retention for junior and senior employees.

-- Executive roles show significantly higher salary dispersion compared to junior and mid-level employees.
+### 2. Executive roles show high salary dispersion
+Executive-level salaries display significantly wider variation compared to other job levels.

+**Implication:**
+Inconsistent compensation structures at senior levels may indicate a lack of standardisation in pay policies.

+### 3. Benefits adoption is concentrated in structured packages
-- Standard and Premium benefit packages account for **over 65% of employee benefits**, indicating strong employee reliance on structured benefits programs.
+Standard and Premium benefit packages account for **over 65% of employee allocation**.

+ **Implication:**
+Employees rely heavily on structured benefit offerings, making benefits a key factor in employee satisfaction and retention.

+### 4. Cost-of-living adjustments significantly impact compensation
-- Cost-of-living adjustments show that employees in **San Francisco and New York receive significantly higher adjusted compensation** compared to other locations.
+Employees in **San Francisco and New York** receive notably higher adjusted salaries compared to other locations.

+**Implication:**
+Geographic disparities in compensation must be carefully managed to ensure fairness and competitiveness across regions.

+### 5. Workforce composition supports growth but requires strategic planning
+The organisation manages **1,000 employees** across multiple roles and departments.

+**Implication:**
+Workforce growth requires continuous monitoring to ensure alignment between hiring, compensation, and organisational strategy.

 ---
+## 💡 Recommended Actions

+- Standardise **compensation frameworks** across experience levels and job roles
+- Review **location-based salary adjustments** to ensure fairness and market competitiveness
+- Optimise **benefits strategy** to align with employee preferences and retention goals
+- Implement **regular compensation benchmarking** against industry standards
+- Monitor workforce growth to ensure alignment with organisational capacity and strategy

+---

-## Business Impact
+## 📈 Business Impact

-This dashboard provides leadership with a unified view of workforce and compensation data, enabling more informed HR and strategic decisions.

-The insights generated support:
+This dashboard enables HR leadership to:

+- Improve compensation fairness and transparency across the organisation
-- **Improved compensation planning** aligned with employee experience and job roles.
+- Enhance employee retention through better-aligned pay and benefits
-- **Better workforce planning** through analysis of tenure and hiring trends.
+- Support strategic workforce planning and talent management
-- **Optimisation of employee benefits allocation** across the organisation.
-- **Location-based compensation adjustments** using cost-of-living insights.
+- Optimise decision-making using centralised, data-driven insights
+- Strengthen organisational competitiveness in attracting and retaining talent

+**Potential Outcome:**
-- **Data-driven HR decision-making** to support long-term organisational growth.
+Applying these insights can improve employee satisfaction, reduce attrition risk, and support long-term organisational growth.

-By centralising workforce data into a single interactive dashboard, Elevate Corp can improve reporting efficiency, strengthen talent management strategies, and enhance employee retention initiatives.
+👉 This enables a shift from fragmented HR reporting to **strategic workforce and compensation management**.
 ---

 ## Project Files